October 23, 2025

 There is a whole range of analytical tools.
 From those that offer the simplest solutions, providing basic data, to those that are incredibly advanced

 Questions like “what’s the difference between cux.io and Hotjar?” or “I’m using Fullstory, can you beat that?” are part of our everyday life.
 We must have answered them at least a million times.
 At the same time, we fully understand these concerns.
-Everyone who is facing a purchase choice – whether it’s clothes, a car, or just an analytical tool- wants to know the differences, strengths and weaknesses, so that in the end they can choose the product that is most suitable for them.
+Everyone who is facing a purchase choice – whether it’s clothes, a car, or just an analytical tool- wants to know the differences, strengths and weaknesses, so that in the end they can choose the product that provides the best user behavior analysis capabilities for their spepcific needs.

 Therefore, to meet your questions and doubts, we have decided to prepare a list of tools similar to CUX.
 We focused on a comparison of functionalities in relation to different needs.
 Our aim was to give you the most reliable comparison that will help you make the right choice.